UCD Teaching and Learning Awards

-These prestigious awards celebrate the achievements of colleagues who make an outstanding contribution in the pursuit of teaching excellence and the enhancement of student learning.
+These prestigious awards celebrate the achievements of colleagues who make an exceptional contribution in the pursuit of teaching excellence and the enhancement of student learning.

 There are two award schemes, tiered, with awards at college and university level.
 Teaching Excellence Awards recognise individual faculty for sustained commitment to teaching excellence and student learning.
-Awards for Outstanding Contribution to Student Learning recognise individual staff or teams including staff and faculty, who have made outstanding contributions to student learning in a specific area.
+Awards for Exceptional Contribution to Learning recognise individual UCD employees, who are engaged directly in teaching and or facilitating student learning.
 The scheme allows the UCD community including students, faculty and staff to nominate faculty and staff for an award.

-Between November 2019 and the end of August 2020, 3050 nominations were submitted by students, faculty and staff.
-This was an increase of 22% in nominations submitted compared to the last awards in 2017-18.
-The increase in the number of nominations is particularly noteworthy in light of the challenging year experienced by all members of the UCD community.
-Many students gratefully highlighted the additional support they received due to the pandemic.
+Between November 2021 and the end of August 2022, over three thousand nominations were received from students, faculty and staff.
 The content and volume of their nominations is a testament to the huge achievement of UCD faculty and staff in creating such a positive impact on so many lives.

 Nominees were invited to apply initially at college level.
-Following a competitive process there were 81 awardees at college level.
-The results of the 2019-20 stage two awards were notified to applicants in early December 2020.
-Congratulations to all awardees on their remarkable achievements.
+Following a competitive process there were 87 awardees at college level.
+Congratulations to all college awardees on their remarkable achievements.

-The formal announcement of the UCD University Level Teaching and Learning Awardees 2019-20 was made by the President of UCD Professor Andrew Deeks on 2nd February 2021 by email to all UCD staff.
+The formal announcement of the UCD University Level Teaching and Learning Awardees 2021-22 was made by the Acting Registrar and Deputy President Professor Barbara Dooley on 23 January 2023 by email to all UCD staff.

-The UCD 2019-20 University Teaching and Learning Awards were presented by the Dean of Graduate Studies and Deputy Registrar Professor Barbara Dooley at an online ceremony on 24th March 2020.
+The UCD 2021-22 University Teaching and Learning Awards were presented by the Acting Registrar and Deputy President Professor Barbara Dooley at a celebratory ceremony on 7 March 2023.
 The awards are the highest honour bestowed by the University for teaching and learning.
 UCD’s national and international reputation for educational excellence has been built over many years by the passion, innovation and commitment of its faculty and staff.
-The ceremony honoured eleven individuals and two teams, all of whom have had a transformative impact on their students’ learning experience.
+The ceremony honoured twelve individuals, all of whom have had a transformative impact on their students’ learning experience.

 Follow this on Twitter at #UCDTLAwards